mlcommons/ck/README.md

 improve predictive models and features (knowledge), and effectively compact "big data".

-For example, CK already helped our colleagues unify some of the past computer systems' research, and enable extensible and multi-objective SW/HW autotuning as a CK template (workflow).
+For example, our colleagues have used CK to unify many typical scenarios encountered in computer systems' research, and enable extensible and multi-objective SW/HW autotuning as a CK template (workflow).
 The community now gradually exposes various tuning choices (algorithm and OpenCL/CUDA/MPI